nh2/Abacus/README.md

 Caveats
 ============

-I wrote this in one night and haven't tested it with complex selections or multi-character separators at all.
-The regex performing the tokenization is ridiculously simple and will probably need to be replaced with a real parser.
 I don't care if you like tabs or Windows line endings and don't bother with handling them.
-If it blows up on you, you can uninstall it.
+Need to get smarter about matching against longer separator tokens first.